radish-es/casebook-property/content/cases/stcatherines.md

     explanation: What role do reserve lands play in the courts' reasoning in St. Catherine's Milling?
   - url: content/concepts/tenure.md
     explanation:  How does the doctrine of tenure shape the courts' approach to Indigenous land rights?
 Are these rights the same as or different than a common law 'estate in land'?
+  - url: content/concepts/terra-nullius.md
+    explanation:  Although not mentioned explicitly in the case, the doctrine of terra nullius looms large in St. Catherine's Milling.
+How is that doctrine expressed and utilized here?
+  - url: content/secondary/locke.md
+    explanation:  In what way, if any, is Locke's theory about possession as the basis of property relevant to the courts' reasons in St. Catherine's Milling?

 ---